apache/oozie/docs/src/site/markdown/AG_Install.md

 8. Start the Oozie servers.

-    Note: If one of the Oozie servers becomes unavailable, querying Oozie for the logs from a job in the Web UI, REST API, or client may be missing information until that server comes back up.
+    Note: If one of the Oozie servers becomes unavailable, querying Oozie for the logs from a job via the REST API, or client may be missing information until that server comes back up.

 #### Security